chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

 [2025-12-04 09:48] - Updated by Junie - Trajectory analysis
 {
     "PLAN QUALITY": "suboptimal",
     "REDUNDANT STEPS": "-",
     "MISSING STEPS": "add tests, wire intention, complete refactor", "BOTTLENECK": "Call-site update for partial extraction was started but left incomplete.", "PROJECT NOTE": "Use the processor's injected paramSelector to test partial extraction without showing UI.", "NEW INSTRUCTION": "WHEN adding UI-driven selection for refactoring THEN create unit tests using injected selector verifying partial extraction"
 }

 [2025-12-04 11:34] - Updated by Junie - Trajectory analysis
 {
     "PLAN QUALITY": "near-optimal",
     "REDUNDANT STEPS": "-",
     "MISSING STEPS": "run tests, implement logic, verify fixes", "BOTTLENECK": "No test run prevented feedback loop for required logic changes.", "PROJECT NOTE": "-",
     "NEW INSTRUCTION": "WHEN new tests are added or changed THEN run all tests and report failures" }

+[2025-12-04 11:54] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "update availability, implement logic, run full test suite", "BOTTLENECK": "Intention not available because variadic/separator params are filtered out.", "PROJECT NOTE": "collectParameters excludes *args/**kwargs and separators; replaceFunctionSignature/updateCallSites must preserve them.", "NEW INSTRUCTION": "WHEN tests fail with 'Introduce parameter object' not in THEN update availability and parameter collection for *, /, *args, **kwargs"
+}